luapower/mustache/mustache.md

 * semantics:
 	* compatible with mustache.js as to what constitutes a non-false value, in particular `''`, `0` and `'0'` are considered false.
-	* compatibile with [cjson] as to what constitutes a list vs hashmap, in particular empty tables are considered lists.
+	* compatibile with [cjson] as to what is considered an array and what is a hashmap, in particular tables with _only_ positive integer keys (consecutive or not) are considered lists and are iterated.
 	* section lambdas and value lambdas.
 * rendering:
 	* passes all mustache.js tests.